Terra Nova Bay

-Terra Nova Bay is a bay which is often ice free, about 40 nmi long, lying between Cape Washington and the Drygalski Ice Tongue along the coast of Victoria Land, Antarctica.
+Terra Nova Bay is a bay of the Ross Sea which is often ice free, about 40 nmi long, lying between Cape Washington and the Drygalski Ice Tongue along the coast of Victoria Land, Antarctica.
 It was discovered by the British National Antarctic Expedition (known as the Discovery Expedition) under Robert Falcon Scott, 1901–1904, and named by him after Terra Nova, one of the relief ships for the expedition.

 The Italian permanent Zucchelli Station is located in the bay, as is the Jang Bogo Station of South Korea.
 The Chinese Qinling Station on Inexpressible Island, opened in 2024, is their fifth station in Antarctica.

 Geography

 The Terra Nova Bay is delimited to the north by Cape Washington.

 To the west of that cape is Oscar Point, facing Markham Island, and Shield Nunatak at the mouth of the Campbell Glacier, which extends its tongue southward into the bay.

 East of that the Northern Foothills extend south into the bay to the west of Gerlache Inlet.

 At the south of the foothills are Evans Cove, south of Hells Gate and the Hells Gate Moraine, between Cape Russell to the east and Inexpressible Island to the west.

 The Priestley Glacier flows to the east of the Northern Foothills into the Nansen Ice Sheet.

 The Larsen Glacier enters the bay to the south of the Nansen Ice Sheet, flowing towards Relief Inlet, which defines the south of the bay, north of the Drygalski Ice Tongue.

 The ice shelves and glaciers around Terra Nova Bay play an important role in the dynamics of Terra Nova Bay.

 During the winter, the bay is often sea ice free; it acts as a coastal polynya due to the katabatic winds that blow off the David, Reeves and Priestley glaciers and Nansen Ice shelf, making this an important region for sea ice formation and high salinity shelf water.